boych1cK/bitrixFireReport/README.md

 # bitrixFireReport
-php script for employers fire reports with Bitrix framework
+Php script for employers fire reports with Bitrix framework Gnerate xlsx reports based on deals in CRM Bitrix24